phpMussel/phpMussel/_docs/readme.en.txt

  /vault/update.dat (Other, Included)
     File containing version information for both the phpMussel script and the phpMussel signatures.
-If you ever want to automatically update phpMussel or want to update phpMusel via your browser, this file is essential.
+If you ever want to automatically update phpMussel or want to update phpMussel via your browser, this file is essential.
     ~
  /vault/update.inc (Script, Included)
     phpMussel Update Script; Required for automatic updates and for updating